psychemedia/storytelling-notes/time.md

  ---

  https://www.academia.edu/4380728/Greenwich_time_and_the_line
- Greenwich, time and ‘the line'
+ Greenwich, time and 'the line'
  On why the prime meridian is where it is...
  ...
  There is a standard account of the genesis of the Prime Meridian in Greenwich.
 Although Britain had taken the meridian (north